cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

   kubectl apply -f -
 ```

-If you are instead looking for the latest snapshot of the operator for this
+If you're instead looking for the latest snapshot of the operator for this
-specific minor release, you can just run:
+specific minor release, you can run:

 ```sh
 curl -sSfL \